Data-Science-Brigade/modelo-epidemiologico-sc/README.md

 Ideas, questions and other general comments can be made at the [Discussions](https://github.com/Data-Science-Brigade/modelo-epidemiologico-sc/discussions) page.

+## Current focus

+You can see our project board [here](https://github.com/Data-Science-Brigade/modelo-epidemiologico-sc/projects/1).

 ## Useful Links

 Tutorials are available in Brazilian Portuguese (PT-BR):